conundrumer/audioscope/README.md

 You can move the binary elsewhere, but currently, it dynamically loads the shaders, so `src/glsl` needs to be on the current path.

+If you're getting an error like `cannot find -lportaudio` while building, [you need to manually install portaudio](https://github.com/RustAudio/rust-portaudio#installation).

 Additional Documentation
 -------------